Conversational commerce is changing the face of online retail.

 It means examining how many chats are initiated by customers through messaging apps or chat platforms on your online store.

-It means inspecting what channels consumers are using and how successful your contact agents are at providing them with stellar service.
+It means inspecting what channels consumers are using and how successful your customer-facing teams are at providing them with stellar service.

-In short, it means taking the time to analyse, analyse, analyse!
+In short, it means taking the time to analyze and improve performance management.

 These days, every metric imaginable can be measured, from your social media performance to your overall customer perception.

-So, make it a habit to track your customer service goal metrics and measure your results.
+So, make it a habit to track your customer service goal metrics, measure your progress, and continuously look for ways to improve.